Do your B2B deals take forever? Read this 👇🏽

 2. Using your C-level executives to initiate a deal

 Sure the client will feel like a star if the CEO joins the sales meeting and shares insights, but it’s hard to expect CEOs to have the time for such interactions.
-But they can always send an email to prospect company’s CEO and get the deal initiated.
+But they can always send an email to the prospective company’s CEO and get the deal initiated.

 Hey Name I just noticed that you guys got funded.
 Congrats!
 Scaling up your sales efforts after getting funded can get crazy!
 Do you think you will need help with managing your sales operation on a different level altogether?
 Connecting you with Abhinav our sales-head, just in case you wanna explore options.
 Once again congratulations.
 Welcome on board to the funded startups ship!
 Rahul CMO - TeleCRM